yuvalatzmon/SACRED_HYPEROPT_Example/README.md

+**NOTE** https://github.com/yuvalatzmon/SACRED_HyperOpt_v2 is an extension to this repo, with more features and more abstraction.

 A minimal example for integrating a general machine learning training script with [SACRED](https://github.com/IDSIA/sacred) experimental framework, and [HyperOpt](https://github.com/hyperopt/hyperopt) (Distributed Asynchronous Hyperparameter Optimization).